Amy M. Burns

 Elementary Music Technology and Integration

 Amy M. Burns has taught PreK-grade 4 general music for over 25 years at Far Hills Country Day School (FH) (https://www.fhcds.org/).
-She also teaches grade 5 instrument class, directs the FH Philharmonic, is the Performing Arts Department Manager, and teaches privately in the after-school conservatory after being the director for over 20 years.
-She has authored four books and numerous articles on how to integrate tech into the elementary music classroom.
+She also teaches grade 5 instrumental class, directs the FH Modern Band, is the Performing Arts Department Manager, and teaches privately in the after-school conservatory, having served as director for over 20 years.
+She has authored four books and numerous articles on integrating technology into the elementary music classroom.
 She has presented many sessions on the topic, including four keynote addresses in TX, IN, St. Maarten, and AU.
-She is the recipient of the 2005 Technology in Music Education (TI:ME) Teacher of the Year, the 2016 New Jersey Music Educators Association (NJMEA) Master Music Teacher, the 2016 Governor’s Leader in Arts Education, and the 2017 NJ Nonpublic School Teacher of the Year Awards.
-Her most recent publication, Using Technology with Elementary Music Approaches (2020), published by Oxford University Press (OUP) is available from OUP and Amazon.
+She is the recipient of the 2005 Technology in Music Education (TI:ME) Teacher of the Year, the 2016 New Jersey Music Educators Association (NJMEA) Master Music Teacher, the 2016 Governor’s Leader in Arts Education, the 2017 NJ Nonpublic School Teacher of the Year, and the 2026 NJMEA Distinguished Service Awards.
+Her most recent publication, Using Technology with Elementary Music Approaches (2020), is available from Oxford University Press (OUP) and Amazon.
 Burns is also the Community Coordinator for Midnight Music (MMC) at https://midnightmusic.com/, the General Music Chair for NJMEA Board of Directors, and the Elementary Music Consultant for MusicFirst (https://www.musicfirst.com/), a company built by music educators for music educators, dedicated to helping music teachers and their students make the most of technology in the classroom.

-Reduce Reuse Recycle Play-Along for Ukulele and Classroom Instruments
+4/22: Reduce Reuse Recycle Play-Along for Ukulele and Classroom Instruments

 Teaching the Play-Along: Tips and Tricks

-To make teaching the play-along more manageable, I've created a Google Slideshow that includes the various rhythm patterns found in the video.
+To make teaching the play-along more manageable, I've created a Powerpoint that includes the various rhythm patterns found in the video.
 The song's structure consists of an Intro, Verse 1, Chorus, Verse 2, Chorus, Verse 3, and ends with a dance party.
 The classroom instruments play during the intro and choruses, while the ukuleles play throughout most of the song.
 Here's how I teach it:

 • Level 1: I introduce the C chord and prompt students to strum only when the blue box is around C.